OmerShubi/omershubi.github.io/content/authors/admin/_index.md

 email: ""
 ---
 I am a PhD candidate in Data Science at the Technion, working under the supervision of [Yevgeni Berzak](https://dds.technion.ac.il/academicstaff/yevgeni-berzak/) at the Language, Computation and Cognition [(LaCC) Lab](https://lacclab.github.io/).
-My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
+My research aims to decoding our cognitive state in language comprehension, with a focus on utilizing eye movements in reading, and neural activity while listening.